google/asylo/asylo/examples/grpc_server/README.md

 This guide describes how to run a gRPC server inside an enclave and interact with it from a client running in an untrusted environment.

+**NOTE:** Since release 0.5.0, the example has undergone a major refactoring.
+The most significant change is that the gRPC server running in the enclave no longer waits for a timeout to expire because that logic was moved into the driver.
+For that reason the Shutdown API is no longer necessary and has been removed.
+Instead, the enclave's `Run` method just stores the assigned port in `EnclaveOutput` and returns immediately.

+**NOTE:** The `GrpcSeverEnclave` driver code was also restructured to have a separate [`grpc_server_util`](#grpc-server-util-module) module, where the bulk of the logic that invokes the `GrpcServerEnclave`'s entry-points now resides.

 This guide assumes that you are familiar with:

 *   The [Asylo quickstart guide](https://asylo.dev/docs/guides/quickstart.html)